NETMF/Llvm.NET/src/NugetPkg/LLVM/ReadMe.md

 ### Building the nuget packages only
-When working on a new version of LLVM it may be necessary to iterate on the props/targets provided inthe nuget pacakges without rebuilding the LLVM libraries too.
+When working on a new version of LLVM it may be necessary to iterate on the props/targets provided in the nuget pacakges without rebuilding the LLVM libraries too.
 This is easily accomplished with the following PowerShell command.

 ```PowerShell